alexanderhay2020/499_pneumatic/README.md

 Five (5) methods of actuation were considered for this project; pneumatic, hydraulic, piezoelectric/ultrasonic, mechanical, and electromotive.
 MRI compatibility shaped most of the decision process, followed by ability to fabricate the device.

 The necessity of the actuator operating in an MRI environment rules out many conventional methods of actuation.
 Traditional actuators like DC or stepper motors cause electromagnetic interference.
 If placed near enough to the scanner they will cause EMF noise.
 Even if placed outside the scanner room there is still nonzero electromagnetic interference caused by the motors.
-Piezoelectric and ultrasonic motors are more common for this application, however a drawback to using such motors is that the motors can’t be actuated while imaging is taking place, otherwise there will be artifacts in the image. <sup>[[4]](https://pubmed.ncbi.nlm.nih.gov/18982643/)</sup> There are methods that address this issue<sup>[[5]](https://pubmed.ncbi.nlm.nih.gov/19964890/)</sup> but fall out of the scope of the project.
+Piezoelectric and ultrasonic motors are more common for this application, however a drawback to using such motors is that the motors can’t be actuated while imaging is taking place, otherwise there will be artifacts in the image.<sup>[[3]](https://pubmed.ncbi.nlm.nih.gov/18982643/)</sup> There are methods that address this issue<sup>[[4]](https://pubmed.ncbi.nlm.nih.gov/19964890/)</sup> but fall out of the scope of the project.

 <p>
     <center><img src="/design/snr.jpg" width="80%;" height="50%;" alt/>